mrspeaker/zardozer/README.md

 * How to spawn prefabs without requiring an instance
 * Clean up creating new components.
 Too many steps / too manual
 * drag n drop assets (general filesystem access)
+* How to create new games from scratch (moving out game-specific components)